Invernisoft-Inc/neovim-conf/README.md

 - [ ] fonts compatibility? over terminology, urxvt, ssh, tmux, etc
 - [ ] syntax working for special files: c (improved, equivalentinvim vim-syntax-extra), edc, markdown, asciidoc
 - [ ] Showing tabs can be annoying especially when copying the text, check vimrc conf to compare
+    - set a hotkey to remove all visuals (linenumbers, tabs, etc) and to re-enable them

 ### Howtos: